AuburnSounds/Dplug/CONTRIBUTING.md

 ## 0. Boost license

-By contributing to Dplug, you implicitely agree that your work will be redistributed under the Boost license.
+By contributing to Dplug, you implicitly agree that your work will be redistributed under the Boost license.
 You still keep your copyright over the files you have modified.

 When you modify a file, do not forget to **add a Copyright DDoc entry with the copyright holder name and year.**